n8n-io/n8n-docs/docs/insight2/data-sources/elasticsearch.md

 ---

 # Elasticsearch
-Insight can connect to your Elasticsearch cluster to read and write data.
+Insight² can connect to your Elasticsearch cluster to read and write data.

 ## Connection
 Please make sure the host/IP of the Elasticsearch cluster is accessible from your VPC if you have self-hosted Insight.
-If you are using Insight cloud, please **whitelist our IP**.
+If you are using Insight² cloud, please **whitelist our IP**.

 To add a new Elasticsearch database, click on the `+` button on data sources panel at the left-bottom corner of the app editor.
 Select Elasticsearch from the modal that pops up.

-Insight requires the following to connect to your Elasticsearch cluster:
+Insight² requires the following to connect to your Elasticsearch cluster:
 - **Host**
 - **Port**
 - **Username**